wanhuz/bookstack-google-sheets-integration/README.md

 # Bookstack Google Sheets Integration

-A lightweight hack to embed Google Sheets into Bookstack pages in a fullscreen, interactive way, with convenient floating buttons for editing the sheet or the Bookstack page itself.
+A lightweight hack to use Google Sheets inside Bookstack with existing sheet or new sheet.
+Support read-only and editing mode.
 I create this so that I can manage all my document in one place, instead of needing to open Google Sheet.

 ## Screenshots